Persuasive writing only gets you so far. It’s like a click-bait headline. You love it at first and then you’ll hate the sender for cheating on you.

-I’m not saying there is not going to be any kind of persuasion in empathetic copywriting.
-I’m saying that the element of persuasion will come from a point of genuine care and goodwill toward your clients.
+It’s not like there is not going to be any kind of persuasion in empathetic copywriting.
+It means that the element of persuasion will come from a point of genuine care and goodwill toward your clients.

 And that’s why, writing with empathy is what attracts your best of clients.